Vandhana-Mohan/todaysMood/readme.md

 };
 ```

-Now we're going to have to lop off the last name and lower case the first.
+Now, to get the key `colin` from the string `'Colin Jaffe'`, we're going to have to lop off the last name and lower case the first.

+Let's take it step by step.

 First, we could see if we can get the first name only. `String.prototype.split` can give us an array out of string, we just need to tell it when to decide to start a new array element.
 Passing a `' '` separator can do that for us.'